 More hiking adventures in the High Shoals Falls area

-In the High Shoals area with daylight – and energy – to burn?
-Hike the nearby Appalachian Trail to Indian Grave Gap via the Rocky Mountain summit, a challenging hike from Unicoi Gap several miles south of High Shoals Falls on GA 75.
-Or hike the Appalachian Trail to stunning mountaintop views from the Tray Mountain summit, departing Indian Grave Gap on FR 283 several miles south of the High Shoals Falls trailhead.
+In the area with daylight – and energy – to burn?
+Hike the nearby Appalachian Trail to Indian Grave Gap via the Rocky Mountain summit, a challenging hike from Unicoi Gap several miles southon GA 75.
+Or hike the Appalachian Trail to Tray Mountain, departing from Indian Grave Gap on FR 283 several miles south of the High Shoals trailhead.

 High Shoals Falls Trail: Directions & Details

 Free parking is available at the USFS High Shoals Falls trailhead.
 Trailhead access is via a gravel Forest Service Road, and may require a vehicle creek crossing, depending on the route.

 Get outside, Georgia! #atlantatrails

 Find the best outdoor adventures in the southeast!
 Our Georgia trail map search highlights our favorite adventures on a searchable map.
 Or check out our favorite Atlanta hiking trails, our favorite North Georgia hiking trails, the best hikes to Georgia waterfalls, and our favorite Atlanta running trails for more great ideas on how to get outside.